Home » 10 Types of Construction Vehicles & Their Uses

 Various construction vehicles against a blue background, zters logo in the bottom right

 Construction sites rely on a wide variety of heavy machinery to get the job done.
-On any give project, there may be several types of construction vehicles.
-From excavators to bulldozers, each piece of equipment has a specialized role in moving materials, demolishing structures, or shaping landscapes.
+On any given project, there may be several types of construction vehicles at work — from excavators to bulldozers, each machine plays a specialized role in moving materials, demolishing structures, or shaping landscapes.
+Understanding the most common construction vehicle types helps ensure that every job runs safely and efficiently.

 In the United States, the construction equipment market generated a revenue of $17.64 billion in 2022 and is expected to reach $22.73 billion by 2030, growing at a CAGR of 3.2% from 2023 to 2030.

-If you’re managing a construction project, understanding the different types of construction vehicles can help ensure efficiency and safety.
-And if you need temporary construction site services to help streamline your project, reach out to ZTERS for roll-off dumpster rentals, temporary fencing, construction porta potties, storage containers, and more.
+If you’re managing a project, knowing the different kinds of construction vehicles and their purposes can make scheduling and logistics easier.
+And when you need to keep your job site running smoothly, reach out to ZTERS for roll-off dumpster rentals, temporary fencing, construction porta potties, storage containers, and more.

 1. Excavators